 \subsubsection{Conditions}

 Participants analyzed LLM outputs and their evaluations across two tasks in two conditions: \treatment{} and \control{} (Fig.~\ref{fig:study_conditions}).
 The \treatment{} condition was the full \sysname{} interface, without the holistic justifications (i.e., summaries of the fragment-level justifications for each output).
-The \control{} condition was a version of \sysname{} with only the holistic justifications.
-We chose this design as it closely resembles existing LLM-as-a-Judge approaches~\cite{zheng2023judging, kim2024evallm}, but ensures that the evaluations in both conditions contain the same information.
+The \control{} condition was a version of \sysname{} with only the holistic justifications, which closely resembles existing LLM-as-a-Judge approaches~\cite{zheng2023judging, kim2024evallm} but ensures that evaluations in both conditions contain the same information.
 To ensure a fairer comparison, the \control{} condition also summarizes the holistic justification into a single label for each output (Fig.~\ref{fig:study_conditions}A), serving like a function description but for the whole output.
 These labels were embedded, clustered, and visualized the same way as in the \treatment{} condition (Fig.~\ref{fig:study_conditions}C).
-For each output, this condition also highlights fragments relevant to each criterion (Fig.~\ref{fig:study_conditions}B), similar to prior work~\cite{kim2024evallm}, and allows users to flexibly select any fragments in the outputs to add as positive, negative, or excluded examples for a criterion.
+For each output, the \control{} condition also highlights fragments relevant to each criterion (Fig.~\ref{fig:study_conditions}B), similar to prior work~\cite{kim2024evallm}, and allows users to flexibly select any fragments in the outputs to add as positive, negative, or excluded examples for a criterion.